Operation Haudegen: operations, June–July

 The Moll party at Bansö had reported the British flight of 26 May and on 12 June, signalled that the landing ground was dry enough for a landing attempt.
 A Ju 88 flew to the island and landed but damaged its propellers as it taxied, stranding the crew and increasing the German party to 18 men.
 Luftwaffe aircraft flew to Spitzbergen each day but were warned off each time and the Germans thought about using floatplanes.
 The east end of Isfjorden and Advent Bay were too full of drifting ice and the idea was dropped.
 In the midnight sun (20 April – 22 August) as mid-summer approached, the ice further west near the Allied positions cleared faster than at the German (eastern) end of the fiord.
 The Germans reported the Catalina attack on the Ju 88 on 27 June, which had left it a write-off and claimed to have damaged the British aircraft with return fire.
 On 30 June, the party sent a message that the airstrip was dry enough for Junkers Ju 52 aircraft and supply flights resumed.
 The aircraft were watched by a Norwegian party that had gone on an abortive expedition to destroy the German headquarters at the Hans Lund Hut.
-On clear days the German pilots flew direct over the mountains and on cloudy and misty days, when heavily laden, took the coast route past Barentsburg.
+On clear days the German pilots flew directly over the mountains and on cloudy and misty days, when heavily laden, took the coast route past Barentsburg.